acquia/Diamond/README.md

 ## Dependencies
-Dependencies needed to be available before working with the Nemesis Package Manager:
+Dependencies needed to be installed and configured before working with the Nemesis Package Manager:

   * Setup GPG key for signing packages (Puppet Base:repos assumes key in use is 23406CA7)
   * Setup AWS credentials and ssh keys